 Carrots, in general, are a vitamin-rich vegetable.
 They are full of fiber and carotene.
-A little known fact is that the carrot is actually a member of the parsley family.
-As with most vegetables, carrots should be planted during its proper season.
+A little-known fact is that the carrot is actually a parsley family member.
+As with most vegetables, carrots should be planted during their proper season.
 In Northern regions, they are typically planted in the spring and in late summer in southern areas.
-Since the carrot is a root crop it requires light and sandy soil to grow.
+Since the carrot is a root crop, it requires light and sandy soil to grow.
 It struggles to grow in compact soil and clay.
 In areas that do not have suitable soil, it is wise to use raised beds to grow carrots.
-You could try to grow carrots and heavy soil but the result will be forked roots and deformities.
+You could try to grow carrots in heavy soil, but the result will be forked roots and deformities.

 It’s easy to believe that the carrot is one of the most well-known vegetables in the whole world.
-It is second only to potatoes, which just might be the most well-known crop on the planet.
+It is second only to potatoes, which might be the planet’s most well-known crop.
 In the days of antiquity, the carrot was a different vegetable than the one we know today.
 It was bitter, very small, and rather tough.
 This vegetable has been cultivated throughout the years to produce the iconic orange sweet carrot that we now know.

 The Bolero remains sweet even while stored.
 This makes it a great option for canning, preserves, and other types of long-term food storage.
 It grows between six and seven inches.
 The Bolero has an even, cylindrical look.
 It grows in 75 days.